aahmad4/Dermatol/README.md

 <h1 align="center">Dermatol</h1>

 <p align="center">
-Dermatol is a multiplatform application that: detects signs of skin cancer lesions using bleeding-edge AI technqiues, educates the user about skin cancer, and connects the user to the local dermatology community.
-This app was created as submission for the 2020 Livewell Student App Challenge with my group members Nico (GH: nico-jimene), and Aakash (GH: aakosk).
-I was the developer of the group so I was tasked with coding the app, designing the user interface, implementing all of the apps native features, securing the local database/user authentication system, building all the core functionality, and interfacing the machine learning components.
+Recognized as the "Best Overall College App Runner Up" of the 2020 LiveWell Student App Challenge.
+An application that classifies skin cancer types, educates the user about skin cancer, and promotes skin safety.
+A collaboration with my group members Nico (GH: nico-jimene), Aakash (GH: aakosk), and Shiva (GH: shivaganapathy)
 </p>

 <p align="center">